ihalseide/bf/README.txt

 == Brainfuck Language Description ==

 Brainfuck operates on an array of memory cells, each initially set to zero.
-(In the original implementation, the array was 30,000 cells long, but this may not be part of the language specification; different sizes for the array length and cell size give different variants of the language).
-There is a pointer, initially pointing to the first memory cell.
+A memory cell can hold any value between 0 and 255, inclusive.
+If a memory cell is incremented above 255, the value wraps back around to 0.
+Also, if a memory cell is decremented below 0, the value wraps back around to 255.
+There is a pointer to the array of memory cells that initially points to the first memory cell.
+A program consists of a sequence of commands.
 The commands are:

-Command	Description

 ```
 >	Move the pointer to the right
-<	Move the pointer to the left
+<	Move the pointer to the left (but the pointer cannot be negative)
 +	Increment the memory cell at the pointer
 -	Decrement the memory cell at the pointer
 .
 Output the character signified by the cell at the pointer